But consider the distance between A and B. That distance is not

 In Lesson 3 we will see how that leads to the definition of a continuous function.

-That, at any rate, was the meaning of the word "continuum" that prevailed from the time of Aristotle until well into 19th century, when the abstractions of modernism found their expression in mathematics as well.
-Certain mathematicians adopted an exact opposite meaning for that word.
+That, at any rate, has been the meaning of the words point and continuum since ancient times.
+In the 19th century, the abstractions of modernism found their expression in mathematics as well, and certain mathematicians created a radically different meaning for those words.
 They began with what they called "points," and they ascribed to them a primary logical existence.
-They defined a "continuum," and specifically a "line," as that which is "composed of points."
-What were then called the real "numbers" were actually the infinity of those "points."
-That is logic, which does not require that words have their conventional meanings (or any meaning, for that matter
+They then defined a "continuum," and specifically a "line," as a "set" of those "points."
+The formerly geometrical x-axis was then treated as that abstract "line," and was called the "real line."
+What were called the real "numbers" were then identified with the infinity of those "points."

-).
-It requires only that words -- such as "points," "number," "infinity" -- obey the formal rules of a language.
-A logical theory therefore may be nothing more than a game, even to the point of fantasy.
+That is logic, which does not require that words have their customary meanings—or any meaning for that matter.
+It requires only that words— "point," "number," "infinity"—obey the formal rules of a language.
+A logical theory therefore may be nothing more than a formal game, even to the point of fantasy.

 Problem.
 Which of these is continuous and which is discrete?